-Fujitsu is developing LiveTalk, an application that uses voice recognition software to convert speech from meeting participants into text, send that text to meeting participants' PCs in real time, then allow deaf and hard-of-hearing participants to read the content of the meeting discussions and respond by keyboard input, stamp input, or fixed phrase input.
+Fujitsu has developed and released LiveTalk, an application that uses voice recognition software to convert speech from meeting participants into text, send that text to meeting participants' PCs in real time, then allow deaf and hard-of-hearing participants to read the content of the meeting discussions and respond by keyboard input, stamp input, or fixed phrase input.

-Use of this meeting support system makes it easier for deaf and hard-of-hearing people to participate in meetings, improves on existing approaches to guarantee of information^{4} challenges, and realizes universal design for meetings.
+Use of this meeting support system makes it easier for hearing-impaired people to participate in meetings, improves on existing approaches to guarantee of information \star_4 challenges, and realizes universal design for meetings.
+The system is already in use by many hearing-impaired people as a guarantee of information tool at schools, local governments, companies, and more, contributing to the improvement of school and workplace environments for these users.